kyma-project/cli/README.md

 To know more about extending kubectl with plugins read [kubernetes documentation](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

 ## Roadmap
+- Portability
-- adding minikube domain to hosts file on windows
+  - adding windows support
-- use latest release automically
+  - validate linux support
+- Cloud Provider support
+  - Google Kubernetes Engine
+- Kyma installation
+  - open the Kyma console in the default browser at the end of Kyma installation
+  - provide own command "dashboard" to open the conole in default browser
+  - support all configuration options of the kyma-installer
   - install optional kyma module (ark, logging)
   - uninstall optional kyma module
   - update kyma to newer release
+- Kyma releases management
+  - use latest release automically
   - list available releases
+- Application Connectivity
+  - create remote environment and fetch connection token
+  - manage APIs registered by an application
-- install gke cluster
+- Testing
-- execute acceptance tests against kyma cluster
+  - execute acceptance tests for kyma
-- connect application to kyma
+  - connect mock application to kyma
+- CTL installation
+  - homebrew support
+  - support for edge releases
+- engineering
   - use log framework with log levels and have verbose modes
-- support merging custom configuration from file
+  - have tests